-A NEW ERA.
-Paula Patiño’s arrival to the Movistar Team opens new horizons for Latin America’s women’s cycling.
-This 22-year-old youngster from La Ceja, in the Antioquia department, has earned a place in the big leagues after becoming the biggest hopeful in her country.
+BREAKING DOWN BARRIERS.
+Paula Patiño’s presence in the Movistar Team opens new horizons for Latin America’s women’s cycling.
+This 23-year-old youngster from La Ceja, in the Antioquia department, has earned a place in the big leagues after becoming the biggest hopeful in her country.
 Her climbing skills and vast margin for progression in all terrains certainly make her one to follow.

 RELIABLE GAMBLE.
 Patiño cut her teeth at the UCI’s World Cycling Centre in Aigle (Switzerland), an initiative for the development of young riders in growing cycling countries.
-That solid preparation base is a guarantee for a signing which isn’t only exciting for the team, but also for those riders who have enjoyed less resources because of their origins.
-“Even in my happiest dreams I couldn’t hope of getting up to this place,” described Paula on such an important turn of events for her career.
+That solid preparation base was a guarantee for a signing him at only the second year of existence of the Movistar Team in the women’s peloton.
+“Even in my happiest dreams I couldn’t hope of getting up to this place,” described Paula in 2018, maybe not knowing he would wear the jersey for a good chunk of her life -re-signed last season through the end of 2023!-.

 One of her mentors was Hernando Gaviria –father of renowned sprinter Fernando-, who saw an excellent prospect in the youngster who joined her brother in their training rides.
 “I owe professor Hernando everything I am right now – he was the one who taught me everything I know since I was 13,” explains an emotional Patiño.